kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-26-45-minutes-every-morning.md

 ---
 title: "45 Minutes Every Morning"
-path: "/2018/03/26/45-minutes-every-morning"
+slug: "45-minutes-every-morning"
 date: "2018-03-26T21:57:00.000Z"
 tags: ["$100 Startup","Books","Startups"]
+draft: false
+template: "post"
-excerpt: "> Every morning, set aside forty-tive minutes without internet access.
+description: "> Every morning, set aside forty-tive minutes without internet access.
 Devote this time exclusively to activities that improve your business -nothing that merely maintains the business.
 Think forward..."
 ---

 > Every morning, set aside forty-tive minutes without internet access.
 Devote this time exclusively to activities that improve your business -nothing that merely maintains the business.
 Think forward motion...What can you do to keep things moving ahead?